nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst.md

 A probability is simply an assignment or measure associated with an outcome or event $A$.
 The value itself mathematically does not have any physical meaning.
 This can be a problem philosphically but operationally you really shouldn't give a damn.

 The value itself can be though of as a "weight" or "mass" $m(A)$, like a physical body where you assign some "heft" to certain body-parts.
-If a body can be seperated to arbitrary precision, in that it can be assigned arbitary parts of weight given accumulating the "density" $dm(x)$ at some point $x$ over the space it occupies $dx$, where density is of course in units of mass/space.
+If a body can be seperated to arbitrary precision, in that it can be assigned arbitary parts of weight given accumulating the "density" $dm(x)$ at some point $x$ over the space it occupies $dx$, or rather the weight $dm(x) \times dx$ where density is of course in units of mass/space.

 In the simplest case if we were to ask for the total mass of an entire body $\Omega$ which is the union of all its disjoint parts (arm, leg, torso, etcetera), $\set{ A_i }_i$ which is denoted $\Omega = \bigcup_i A_i$ we would require that